 Never one to shy away from a challenge, Sandra is an accomplished athlete.
 She has competed in triathlons, duathlons and run a half-marathon.
 She summited Mount Kilimanjaro, scuba-dived in Zanzibar and trekked to the top of Machu Picchu.

-She is a board member of the Canadian Italian Advocates Organization, and a member of the Ontario Bar Association and JTEP (estates practitioners group).
+She is a board member of the Canadian Italian Advocates Organization, a member of the Toronto Lawyers’ Association and JTEP (estates practitioners group).
+Sandra also is a volunteer supervisor with Pro Bono Students Canada.
 All this while being a wife, a mother, and an avid baker.

 - Admitted to the Ontario Bar 2005